 GCP Service Directory Endpoint

-Further details can be found in the official Google documentation: https://cloud.google.com/service-directory/docs/reference/rest/v1/projects.locations.namespaces.services.endpoints
+For full details see the official documentation: https://cloud.google.com/service-directory/docs/reference/rest/v1/projects.locations.namespaces.services.endpoints

 Terrafrom Mappings: